Back to Blog

 There is no universally correct answer, but there are strong guidelines based on the nature of your product and business model.

+• Use FIFO if you sell perishable products.
 If your product has a shelf life, FIFO matches the physical flow of goods.
 You are literally shipping the oldest product first.
-This includes refrigerated beverages, fresh snacks, dairy products, and anything with a best-by date.
+This includes refrigerated beverages, fresh snacks, dairy products, and anything with a best-by date that drives inventory rotation.

+• Use weighted average if your inputs are commodity-based and costs fluctuate.
 If you are buying bulk ingredients like oats, sugar, or oils where prices shift with commodity markets, the weighted average method smooths out those fluctuations and prevents your margins from swinging wildly month to month.
+This gives investors and management a cleaner picture of underlying business performance.

 GAAP Requirements and Compliance